AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 ## Chart

-Each data point for HeatMap chart must have three parameters: **"x"** parameter should define the name of the column to put the point into, **"y"** parameter defines the row to put the point into and **"heat"** parameter corresponds with the color of the point.
+Each data point for a HeatMap chart must have three parameters: **"x"** parameter should define the name of the column to put the point into, **"y"** parameter defines the row to put the point into and **"heat"** parameter corresponds with the color of the point.
 Here is a sample of appropriate data formatting:

 ```
   var dataSet = anychart.data.set([